 Today, I had planned to post the second part of 15 Excellent Examples of Web Typography.
-The first part, was such a success that it crashed my dedicated server.
-A combination of the Digg and Zeldman effect, took down the site within a few hours of posting the article.
+The first part, was such a success that it crashed my server.
+A combination of the Digg and Zeldman effects took down the site within a few hours of posting the article.
 Apologies to those who had difficulty accessing the site.

 This is how my server was made to look during the Digg-Zeldman effect.

 To prevent this kind of thing happening again, I Love Typography is moving to a new server — one that will withstand just about anything you can throw at it, and the kitchen sink.
 The move is well-planned, but you never know what might go wrong (with me involved).
 In theory, the downtime should be around five minutes.
 I will also take the opportunity to upgrade to WordPress 2.3.
 However, I’m taking no chances, so I will post the second part on Thursday.
 If everything goes smoothly, you can congratulate me; if everything goes terribly wrong, you can blame Brian.